 Creating Interactive Bulletin Board Displays with Students

 In addition to adding color to a classroom, defining classroom goals and policies, and showcasing student work, bulletin boards can be interactive teaching tools.
 Bulletin boards can be “another teacher” in your classroom.
-Bulletin boards that change periodically to reflect new lessons help visual learners better understand new material, reinforce new words and concepts, and challenge students to participate in new ways.
+Bulletin board displays that change periodically to reflect new lessons help visual learners better understand new material, reinforce new words and concepts, and challenge students to participate in new ways.

 Using Bulletin Boards to Teach